Azure/aks-engine/docs/topics/azure-stack.md

 - 1.11.10
 - 1.11.9

-If the Azure Stack instance is air gapped, then the syndicated [AKS Base Image](#disconnected-azure-stack-instances) will determine the Kubernetes version that you can deploy or the target upgrade version.
+If the Azure Stack instance is air-gapped, then the syndicated [AKS Base Image](#disconnected-azure-stack-instances) will determine the Kubernetes version that you can deploy or the target upgrade version.
 The table below lists the pre-pulled versions on each AKS Base Image version.

 _Note: AKS Engine on disconnected Azure Stack instances is a private preview feature_